Stephen M. Schwartz

 A 13-Gene Signature Prognostic of HPV-Negative OSCC: Discovery and External Validation..
 Clinical cancer research : an official journal of the American Association for Cancer Research.
 19(5):1197-203..
 2013.

-Nucleotide variation in IL-10 and IL-12 and their receptors and cervical and vulvar cancer risk: A hybrid case-parent triad and case-control study..
+Genetic variation in the TLR and NF-κB pathways and cervical and vulvar cancer risk: A population-based case-control study..
 International journal of cancer.
 Journal international du cancer..
-2012.
+2013.